Sonictherocketman/sonictherocketman.github.io/about/article.md

 Oh, and I wrote a book about [how to be an Indie Developer](https://goingindie.tech)!

 I frequent lots of places on the Internet most of which I've included in the sidebar on the [home page](/) of this site.
 I [read a lot][read], I [write music][bc], and I [build things][gh].
 I've open sourced a [few][cache] [different][b2] [things][variant], and I’ve built an [HTCPCP-compliant Coffee Pot][coffee].

-I care deeply about the Web &mdash; and technology more broadly.
-I care about the future of our discourse on the web, the standards on which it’s based, the changes in society it helps create, how we as people shape it, and how it shapes us in turn.
+In the past, I worked for a research institute and I continue to hang around academia [in the work I do for my company][sky].
+I've worked on a few different things that have [since been published][scholar] and recently I've begun my own independent research projects.

 <div class="image-container hide-on-mobile"><a href="https://thefourthsection.com" title="Check out my band.
 The Fourth Section"><img src="/images/misc/guitar.jpg" alt="Playing guitar" style="height: auto; width: 300px; margin-top: 8px; margin-bottom: 4px;"></a></div>

-I occasionally write for several outlets including [a few local papers][bib].
-In recent years my attention has been focused on local &amp; state policy issues including addressing Homelessness, Housing Affordability &amp; Availability, and Climate Change.
+Very occasionally, I write for [a few local papers][bib] about topics like urbanism, climate change, and other realms of public policy.

 I built this site in 2012 to teach myself programming and I've been blogging here ever since.
-Since then I've worked in government, medical research, and at a start-up.
+Since then [I've worked][li] in government, medical research, and at a start-up.
 Technically I learned how to build planes and rockets in school, but I doubt I'd remember any of that now. 🚀

 ## Contact Me